Best Gun Oil & Grease [2024 Guide to Save your Gun] Home / Pistol 101 / Best Gun Oil [2024 Guide to Gun Maintenance]

 Oil is for rotating parts.
 If you try to use it like grease, it will evaporate and run off everywhere, leaving just enough to attract dirt, but not enough to protect and lubricate.

-Slip2000 EWL30 is hands down the best gun oil.
-Its temperature range is untouched by all other gun oils.
-You won't have to re-oil your gun nearly as often, and it won't freeze on you if you live up north.
-It's non-toxic, and has only a tiny odor like vegetable oil.
-Nothing on the market comes close in its combination of performance and safety.
+Slip2000 EWL30 has a temperature range of -100°F to 1,250°F. You won't have to re-oil your gun nearly as often, and it won't freeze on you if you live up north.

 Updated hourly